llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

       section has no `:` and one integer, the one integer is the start index and the length is one.
 That's also how Clang implements it for OpenMP.
-    * OpenACC 2.7 does not appear to specify a behavior for this notation.
+    * OpenACC 3.1 does not appear to specify a behavior for this notation.
 However, in our experiments, pgcc 19.4-0 implements it instead as if the start index is zero and the one integer is the length.
+On 2021/07/30 in an OpenACC Slack channel, NVIDIA explained that recent versions of NVHPC warn that behavior will eventually change: no `:` will mean the integer is an array subscript indicating a single element.
-    * If OpenACC grows a specification for this behavior, we will extend Clacc to implement it.
-If, before then, we discover multiple applications that depend on PGI's current behavior, we will consider extending Clacc to implement that.
+    * We will continue to follow the OpenACC specification, NVHPC behavior, and the requirements of applications to implement compatible support in Clacc.
 * It is an error to use subarrays in `firstprivate` and `private` clauses.
 Notes:
     * While pgcc 19.4-0 does permit subarrays in these clauses,